Caird Short-Term Research Fellowship

 - A curriculum vitae: this should be kept short and include details of the applicant’s education, employment history and major publications or papers delivered.

-- An outline of the proposed research project, which should not exceed three sides of A4 paper, a timetable for its completion, and proposals for making the results available.
+- An outline of the proposed research project, which should not exceed two sides of A4 paper, a timetable for its completion, and proposals for making the results available.
 The Museum does not undertake to publish or assist with the publication of the results of research work accomplished during the tenure of the Fellowship.

 Please note: emailed applications are preferred, although we will also accept applications by post.